adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 - Why: the user asked to do so
 - When: `$history_id` is set and `$del` is `"delete"`

 This would be a good thing to move into the actions section.
-We will clean it up later but for now we will just copy & paste it as is and add a comment.
+We will clean it up more later but for now we will just copy & paste it as is, indent it some, and add a comment.

 > **Note:** cleaning something like this up isn't entirely necessary.
 It works as is, is decently clear what it does, and is easily modifiable.
 Cleaning it up will mostly make it look nicer.
 Just make sure you move it to the right spot & add a comment to make it easier to locate.